cemkaraoguz/AlphaGoZero-Connect4/README.md

 <img src="figures/Figure_3.png" width=500><br>
 <img src="figures/Figure_4.png" width=500><br>

 The ratio of unique states stays higher than the baseline and AdamW cases indicating that the system still explores other states.
-However, this comes with an expense of slight performance drop (note that Dirichlet noise is turned of during testing).
-In a game like Connect4 where the complexity of the state space is relatively low, initial randomness of the network weights might induce enough exploration to find an optimal policy.
+However, agent also learns slowly in this case as can be seen from the performance curve above (note that Dirichlet noise is turned of during testing).
+A better strategy could be slowly decreasing the impact of the noise with time.
+Also, in a game like Connect4 where the complexity of the state space is relatively low, initial randomness of the network weights might induce enough exploration to find an optimal policy.
 The impact of Dirichlet noise is more prominent in games like Chess or Go.

 ## State aggregation
 The decrease of unique states over time reveals an interesting fact: as training progresses the network is being trained with more similar states.
 However, the variance in the target values of these states may cripple the training progress.
 As proposed [here](https://medium.com/oracledevs/lessons-from-alpha-zero-part-6-hyperparameter-tuning-b1cfcbe4ca9a) we can average the target values seen for each state to help the network learn faster: